Thespiki/The-Network-Project/README.md

 ## TNP open source ?
 TNP will be open source so that the community can contribute with hardware, server configuration, bugs etc...

-🛠This project is under construction, once the beta is out, you will be able to contribute to this project. :), stay tuned for more!🛠
+'**🛠This project is under construction, once the beta is out, you will be able to contribute to this project. :), stay tuned for more!🛠**'